centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-routers-atrica-snmp.md

 No service template linked to this host template.

-> The services listed above are created automatically when the **Net-Atrica-SNMP-custom** host template is used.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">